 I don’t have any residency documents in Spain and I can’t get an appointment.
 What should I do?

-For those who have just moved to Spain, or perhaps the coronavirus has got in the way of getting your paperwork sorted, the British Embassy has reassured Brits that there is no need to worry.
+For those who moved to Spain before the end of the Brexit transition period, or perhaps the coronavirus has just got in the way of getting your paperwork sorted, the British Embassy has reassured Brits that there is no need to worry.
 In a recent video posted by the British Embassy on Facebook, the British Ambassador to Spain clearly stated: “Your rights as UK nationals in Spain will be guaranteed, not by possession of a residence document itself, but by being legally resident in Spain before the end of the transition period.
 That means living in Spain and satisfying the current residency requirements of sufficient income and healthcare cover by 31st December 2020.”

 Elliot did also acknowledge that there is an obvious backlog in residency appointments for Brits due to the COVID-19 pandemic in Spain but reminded those from the UK that they still have time to get residency documents and that more and more appointments are becoming available in a bid to clear the coronavirus backlog.
 The best advice is to register as soon as possible for an appointment which must be done online.